HappyRay/testscribe/README.md

         assert result is False

 This is the code you would likely have to write to unit test the same without TestScribe's help.

+# Easy to get started and setup
+Adding testscribe to your development dependencies is all you need to start using the basic features.
+Additional features such as launching the tool more easily only require simple setups.

+# Low risk to try
+The tool doesn't modify the code you test in any way.
+It doesn't introduce any dependency to your production code.
+At any time, removing the tool won't break your existing production code or tests.

+# Documentation
+It's capable of handling class instances, exceptions, class methods, mocking inputs, patching dependencies...
+Please see the full documentation here.